leoflotor/geophysics/README.md

 * Angel Jara
 * **More will be added, I hope...**

-_Ask for permission to use their contact info._
+_Ask for permission to use their contact info._ :pushpin:

 ## Acknowledgements